-Alternative 1 would require approximately between 587 and 598 acres, Alternative 2 would require between 586 and 596 acres, Alternative 3 would require between 594 and 607 acres, and Alternative 4 would require between 594 and 604 acres of additional ROW.
+Alternative 1 would require approximately between 587 and 598 acres, Alternative 2 would require between 586 and 596 acres, Alternative 3 would require between 594 and 607 acres, and

+Alternative 4 would require between 594 and 604 acres of additional ROW.
+Since the publication of the DEIS, the proposed ROW for the Recommended Preferred Alternative has been refined to minimize impacts to the Lindell Estates Community.
+The Recommended Preferred Alternative would require 598.45 acres of ROW, adding an additional 1.45 acres of proposed ROW to what was presented in the DEIS to accommodate for roadside drainage.
 The following sections outline the number of displacements by alternative.
 The potential displacements are shown on Exhibit 4-3.